In SIO2 project we use various development tools.

 Confluence is a wiki system used for managing SIO2 documentation, manuals etc. This document resides in Confluence.

-We provide a configuration for Vagrant, which is an easier way to start developing, without the necessity to install the entire OIOIOI stack manually.
+We provide a configuration for Docker, which is an easier way to start developing, without the necessity to install the entire OIOIOI stack manually.

 Read the Docs is a free online service for hosting documentation.
 It automatically synchronizes with the Git repository, auto-generating documentation with every change.